Ibraaaheeeem/alx-low_level_programming/0x00-hello_world/README.md

 4-puts.c: This script prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
 5-printf.c: This script prints a string using printf function with a newline 6-size.c: This script prints the sizes of various data types in either 32 or 64 bit system
+100-intel: This script generates the assembly code (Intel syntax) of a C code and save it in an output file of the same name